ashafaei/ubc3v/README.md

 * The dataset has three randomly located cameras for each pose, which makes it suitable for multiview pose estimation settings.
 * It is freely available to the public.

+In our paper [2] we show that a convolutional neural network (CNN) trained on this dataset can effortlessly generalize to real-world depth data.
 ## UBC3V Toolkit
 The Matlab toolkit for UBC 3 View Dataset.

 ## References
-[1] Shotton, Jamie, et al. "Real-time human pose recognition in parts from single depth images."
+[1] Shotton, Jamie, et al. "Real-time human pose recognition in parts from single depth images".
 Communications of the ACM 56.1 (2013): 116-124.
+[2] Shafaei, Alireza, Little, James J..
+"Real-Time Human Motion Capture with Multiple Depth Cameras".
+13th Conference on Computer and Robot Vision, 2016.